ivteplo/bon-ui.js/README.md

 }
 ```

+## Getting started with Bon UI
+There is a Medium post that describes how to work with Bon UI.
+You can read it [here](https://link.medium.com/zuF8phk864)

 ## :exclamation:Important notes
 - Documentation will be written a bit later
 - This is the alpha version of framework